- Food Loss and Waste

 Produce delivery services

 There are many businesses sprouting up across the country that offer consumers weekly or bimonthly boxes of food products that have been sourced directly from local farms.
 Often, these services purchase ‘ugly’ cosmetically imperfect and/or excess produce from farms that would have otherwise gone to waste.
 Sometimes these delivery services call themselves CSAs (Community Supported Agriculture).
-Farmers can find CSAs and other potential partners such as farmers markets, food co-ops, and restaurants through Local Harvest, an online directory connecting farmers and communities.
+For example, farmers can find CSAs and other potential partners such as farmers markets, food co-ops, and restaurants through Local Harvest, an online directory connecting farmers and communities in the District of Columbia, Maryland, and Virginia metro areas.

-Donations from farms helps to put fresh produce on the table for many Americans.
-A number of laws and programs are designed to make such donation easier.
+Donations from farms help to put fresh produce on the table for many Americans.
+A number of laws and programs are designed to make such donations easier.

 The federal government provides enhanced tax deductions to businesses (including C-corporations, S-corporations, limited liability corporations (LLCs), partnerships, and sole proprietorships) to encourage donations of fit and wholesome food to qualified nonprofits.
 The Natural Resources Defense Council offers a one-page A Farmer’s Guide to the Enhanced Federal Tax Deduction for Food Donation (PDF, 63 KB).